iragca/portfolio/docs/projects/data-science/capstone.md

 ## Methodology

-- Retrieve training data through web-scraping and API access.
+- Retrieve training data through web-scraping and API access
-- Use a self-hosted [PocketBase](https://pocketbase.io/) instance to store datasets.
+- Use a self-hosted [PocketBase](https://pocketbase.io/) instance to store datasets
 - Use Graph Neural Networks to model user-tweet relationship
 - [MLFlow](https://mlflow.org/) for recording experiments

 ## Metrics

-- 88.7% accuracy in predicting an interaction (reply) between a user and a tweet.
+- 88.7% accuracy in predicting an interaction (reply) between a user and a tweet